-An excel spreadsheet of different assets/liabilities discussed below is an excellent tool for you to put all of your categories in one place that can be periodically updated.
+An excel spreadsheet of different assets and liabilities discussed below is an excellent tool for putting all of your categories in one place.
+Update this spreadsheet periodically.
 You should do it on at least a quarterly basis.
 However, if you are true to your monthly budgeting, reviewing your monthly net worth is better.

-Try putting it on a spreadsheet first but you can use Personal Capital’s net worth app for tracking your investments.
-Frankly, any way you can keep on top of your net worth with an eye towards building the amount will work.
+Try putting it on a spreadsheet first, but you can use Personal Capital’s net worth app for tracking your investments.
+Frankly, any way you can keep on top of your net worth to build the amount will work.

 10 Key Reasons Why You Need To Know Your Net Worth: